The 140th Day of the Year

 Record Low: 37 – 1894

-When ragweed has grown two feet tall, and cow vetch, yellow sweet cover, wild parsnips, poison hemlock, angelica, motherwort, wild roses, locusts, blackberries, and yarrow are flowering, then the last of the leaves come out for summer.
-Under the closing canopy, spring’s garlic mustard, chickweed and catchweed die back, their yellowing foliage accentuating a major decline of April growth.
+This is the time the Sun comes into Gemini, and when the Sun reaches that constellation, then ragweed has grown two feet tall, and cow vetch, yellow sweet cover, wild parsnips, poison hemlock, angelica, motherwort, wild roses, locusts, blackberries and yarrow are flowering, and the last of the leaves come out for summer.
+Under the closing canopy of the 40th Parallel, spring’s garlic mustard, chickweed and catchweed die back, their yellowing foliage accentuating a major decline of April growth.

 Daddy longlegs are all over the undergrowth now, partial to clustered snakeroot and its pollen.
 Wild strawberries wander though the purple ivy and the sticky catchweed.
 Wild iris blooms in the wetlands.

-By this time of year, slugs are usually roaming the garden.
-Flies are bothering the livestock.
+By this time of year, slugs usually roam the garden.
+Flies bother the livestock.
 Bean leaf beetles are common in the fields.
 Alfalfa weevil and leaf hopper infestations become more troublesome.
 White-marked tussock moths attack the elms; May beetles find the oaks; scurfy scale comes to the lindens.
 Tadpoles become toads and frogs and finally move to land.
 Cricket song grows louder.
+Ducklings and goslings swim beside their parents.
 Mosquitoes become more pesky.
-Dragon flies appear along the river.
+Dragonflies appear along the river.
 The earliest fireflies come out to mate.

 1983: Siberian iris and roses with large buds.
 Mock orange blooms today (lasts until the 12th of June).
 First meadow goat’s beard noticed.

 1985: In this warm May, mock orange is almost done blooming.
 At the Covered Bridge, parsnips, hemlock, clustered snakeroot, and angelica are in full bloom.
 First striped cucumber beetle seen.
 First cricket heard, first black damselfly seen.
 Daisy fleabane tall and budding.
-Ragwort going to seed, the last of late spring in the swamp.
-Blue speedwell almost gone under the pussy willow.
+Ragwort going to seed, the last of Late Spring in the swamp.
+Bugle (Adjuga reptans) almost gone under the pussy willow.

 1986: Locusts in full bloom, Osage and mulberry leaves getting near summer size.